projectblacklight/spotlight/README.md

 5. Push the release to rubygems and GitHub: `bundle exec rake release`
 6. Run `npm publish` to push the JavaScript package to https://npmjs.org/package/spotlight-frontend

-See "Updating the JavaScript bundle" above for more details.
+See [Updating the JavaScript bundle](#updating-the-javascript-bundle) above for more details.